CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 ### Show Advanced Properties

 Many objects have Advanced Properties, which do not need to be configured for normal use and are normally hidden to avoid clutter.
-The {{< image src="/images/Flow Editor - Show Advanced Properties.png" >}} icon toggles whether these are visible or not.
+The {{< image src="/images/Flow Editor - Show Advanced Properties.png" >}} icon displays them and then changes to {{< image src="/images/Flow Editor - Hide Advanced Properties.png" >}} to hide them.

 ### Add Variables